 This huge discrepancy in jump heights is exactly what makes him the “springiest” athlete in the world.
 The standing vertical jump off two feet with no running start places a lot more emphasis on muscular strength which isn’t his strong point, pardon the pun.
 But if you give this guy a running start and let him jump off one leg you allow him to get the most out of his ability to produce elastic energy from his tendons while not having to rely on having big strong leg muscles to get off the ground.

-Tendons are what connects muscles to the bones they are trying to move, hence the term “connective tissue”.
+Tendons are what connect muscles to the bones they are trying to move, hence the term “connective tissue”.
 Tendons aren’t the only structure that produces elastic energy but they are the most dominant which is why I am going to focus on them during this article.

 Anytime you eccentrically load up a muscle you’re also stretching the tendon which then stores elastic energy.
 When this happens the tendon has a built reflex to act like a spring and send that energy back, this is known as the stretch-shortening cycle (SSC).
 To get the most out of this energy source you want to have a fast stretch with a minimal delay between loading and unloading, this is what you’re doing when you perform plyometric exercises.
 For a complete refresher on the SSC watch this short video of Dr. David Behm who is one of the world’s foremost experts in this area.
 He also happened to be my supervisor for my thesis and an overall great guy.

 Every athlete has the ability to use elastic energy but some are just better at it than others.
 To really illustrate what I mean check out this amazing video by Joel Smith of Just Fly Sports.
 It really hits home with the message that I have been trying to get across in this whole series about customizing mechanics and training around the athlete’s natural abilities.
-In this video Coach Smith shows how two different world class high jumpers produce similar results with different jump techniques (fast & slow) based on their natural physiology.
+In this video Coach Smith shows how two different world-class high jumpers produce similar results with different jump techniques (fast & slow) based on their natural physiology.

 While Sanchez gets his center of gravity moving towards home plate then delivers a quick punch of power into the ground that gets him moving in the right direction.

 Both these SSC movements are pretty fast but Sanchez’s is definitely faster.
 In exercise science, they classify SSC movements into fast and slow categories.
 Slow SSC’s last longer than 250 milliseconds (ms) and can be seen with more joint movement.
-This increased time and joint movements gives the athlete more time to develop muscular force and if you have a lot of muscular strength then this type of SSC allows you to develop more overall force.
+This increased time and joint movements provide the athlete more time to develop muscular force and if you have a lot of muscular strength then this type of SSC allows you to develop more overall force.
 The fast SSC take less than 250 ms to go from loading to unloading and reply less on muscular strength and more on elasticity and as a result, you don’t see as much movement at any of the joints.

 Are you Fast or Slow?

 There are a series of tests that you can run any athlete through to see what their best strategy is for producing power.
-In the video from Dr. Behm he went over some of these but here they are all together.
+In the video from Dr. Behm, he went over some of these but here they are all together.

 Counter-movement Jump – allows for both elastic and muscular strength.